hashgraph/hedera-mirror-node/docs/design/hts.md

 ## Alternatives

 ## Database
-To support the goals the following schema changes should be made
+To support the goals the following database schema changes should be made
 1. `t_entities` and ` t_entity_types` need to be update to represent new TOKEN entity
 2. New `token_balance` table is added to persist token only balances
 3. New `token` table is added to capture token specific entity items